benjamin-bader/ExpectBetter/README.md

 How do I use this?
 ------------------------
 You can use SharpExpect with all of your favorite test runners, from nUnit to xUnit.
-Reference SharpExpect.dll, use the SharpExpect namespace, and test away.
+Reference ExpectBetter.dll, use the ExpectBetter namespace, and test away.

 How does it work?
 ------------------------